 The episode started with just the right amount of recap to remind the audience of what happened in the previous episode.

 The first half of the episode focuses on the fact that Conan has realized that the owner of the restaurant didn’t actually commit suicide, and that he and the other Detective Boys are determined to figure out the true culprit with the help of the police.
-The first thing they quickly determine is that whoever killed the owner committed the other person first to create a reason for people to think that the owner had committed suicide.
+The first thing they quickly determine is that whoever killed the owner committed the other murder first to create a reason for people to think that the owner had committed suicide.

 Through interviewing the main three suspects again, they discover that there was no way that any of them could have a motive to kill the owner.
 After some deduction, Conan figures out what they need to do to find the evidence they need to determine the culprit.
 He assigns Ayumi and Ai to talk to the staff at the restaurant again, he sends Mitsuhiko and Genta to start asking questions of employees at local hardware stores, and Conan goes to the hospital and starts asking questions there.
-This is accomplished with a montage scene, but we don’t get to hear any of the dialogue.
+This is accomplished with a montage sequence, but we don’t get to hear any of the dialogue.
 This is important, because what they learn from these investigations is revealed in a scene near the end of the episode.
 Although, I do have a hard time believing that doctors would openly talk about patients’ conditions with a kid who isn’t related to the patient.
 But then again, I don’t know what kind of privacy laws, if any, Japan has when it comes to giving out this kind of information.
-Looking at this through the lens of an American, where we have laws on the book forbidding this kind of thing, this comes across as unrealistic.
+Looking at this through the lens of an American, where we have laws on the books forbidding this kind of thing, this comes across as unrealistic.
 But since I lack the knowledge of how the Japanese handle this kind of situation, I could very well be looking at this plot point through my own cultural bias.